Kaspersky Safe Kids Overview October 2020

-So, while Safe Kids isn’t perfect, it is an excellent option if you’re looking for an inexpensive annual plan that has no limit on the number of connected devices.
+I’m really looking forward to seeing Kaspersky take care of these issues.
+In the meantime, it is an excellent option if you’re looking for an inexpensive annual plan that has no limit on the number of connected devices.

 Kaspersky’s Safe Kids has all the standard features that I would expect from a premium parental control app.
 However, it lacks some extra features, such as an SOS button, that would help it stand out from the crowd.